Weixin Liang Research @ OpenAI

 Paper Twitter Bluesky Code

 How can we reduce pretraining costs for multi-modal models without sacrificing quality?
 At Meta, We introduce Mixture-of-Transformers (MoT), a sparse architecture with modality-aware sparsity for every non-embedding transformer parameter (e.g., feed-forward networks, attention matrices, and layer normalization).
-MoT achieves dense-level performance with up to 66% fewer FLOPs!
+MoT achieves dense-level performance with up to 66% fewer FLOPs and was pretrained from scratch at 30B-scale; this TMLR signature paper highlights 2x efficiency gains via modality-aware sparsity.

 Monitoring AI-Modified Content at Scale: A Case Study on the Impact of ChatGPT on AI Conference Peer Reviews